 Patients who do not speak English, or who would prefer to speak a language other than English, have easy access to interpreters.
 Roswell Park contracts with the Language Line, a phone service that provides professional interpretation by certified medical interpreters in more than 170 languages, 24 hours a day.

-Non-English-speaking patients can access Language Line services by making arrangements through any member of their healthcare team or, if off-campus, by calling Roswell Park’s Cancer Information Program at 1-800-ROSWELL (1-800-767-9355), available Monday – Friday from 8 a.m. – 8 p.m.
+Non-English-speaking patients can access Language Line services by making arrangements through any member of their healthcare team or, if off-campus, by calling Roswell Park’s Cancer Information Program at 1-800-ROSWELL (1-800-767-9355), available seven days a week from 7 a.m. to 7 p.m.

 Genetic Assessment, Testing and Counseling